FrankCCCCC/baddiffusion_code/readme.md

 ### Wandb Logging Support

-If you want to upload the experimental results to ``Weight And Bias``, please login with API key.
+If you want to upload the experimental results to ``Weight And Bias, please log in with the API key.

 ```bash
 wandb login --relogin --cloud <API Key>